Configuring Sentry Authorization for Cloudera Search

 - A group connects the authentication system with the authorization system.
 It is a set of one or more users who have been granted one or more authorization roles.
-Sentry allows a set of roles to be configured for a group.
+Sentry allows multiple roles to be configured for a group.

-- A configured group provider determines a user’s affiliation with a group.
-The current release supports HDFS-backed groups and locally configured groups.
+- A configured group provider specifies how group membership is determined.
+Sentry supports HDFS-backed groups and locally configured groups.
+For example,

 dev_ops = dev_role, ops_role

 Here the group dev_ops is granted the roles dev_role and ops_role.
-The members of this group can complete searches that are allowed by these roles.
+The members of this group can perform the actions that are allowed by these roles.

 User to Group Mapping